 In order to consistently deliver constituents the best digital experience possible, it’s important to maintain high performing content.
 The Analytics Dashboards (Beta) help identify the performance of your content, but it can be difficult knowing where to begin.

-The Needs Attention Dashboard will help you answer that question.
+The Content that needs attention Dashboard will help you answer that question.
 This dashboard displays your organization’s 10 most-trafficked pages with an Overall score of 2.9 or below.

-You’ll find the Needs Attention Dashboard below the “Latest release notes” box on the author landing page.
+You’ll find the Content that needs attention Dashboard below the “Latest release notes” box on the author landing page.

 This dashboard will display up to 10 of your organization's top-trafficked pages with an Overall score below 3, according to the Analytics Dashboards (Beta).